 Congress.gov provides the full text of laws from the 103rd Congress (1993-1994) to the current Congress and summaries from the 93rd congress to the current congress.
 For laws from the 103rd Congress (1993-1994) to the present Congress, there is a link to the Public Law via the GPO govinfo site.

 The Senate and House Document Rooms may be able to provide you with a copy of a slip law.
 Check with them for availability.

-At the end of each session of Congress, public laws are published in annual volumes called the United States Statutes at Large, which are published by the Government Printing Office.
+At the end of each session of Congress, public laws are published in annual volumes called the United States Statutes at Large, which are published by the Government Publishing Office.
 A more timely resource for finding the text of laws as originally passed by Congress is U.S. Code Congressional and Administrative News (U.S.C.C.A.N.), which is a commercial publication.
 Like the Statutes at Large, U.S.C.C.A.N. may be available at large public libraries or federal depository libraries.

 Public laws may be available in large library systems or college libraries, frequently as a part of their participation in the Federal Depository Library Program (FDLP).
 Over 1,100 libraries participate in the FDLP, collecting and/or providing public access to government documents.
 A list of depository libraries is available on GPO's website.
 Since most depository libraries are within a university or state library, calling ahead to ask about hours is advised.